Courses

 Fall 2026

-- AI and society and ethics (ENG 587, 3 hrs) – another newly developed course, taught by co-PI Huiling Ding, which will explore the social science ethnography and landscape of the use of AI.
+- Responsible AI and Society (DSA/ENG 787, 3 hr) – Another newly developed course, taught by co-PI Dr. Huiling Ding, which will explore the social science ethnography and landscape of the use of AI.
 Students will also explore what AI tools are currently being developed, the public perception of AI, farmer response and adaptation to AI, AI lenders and advertisements, and the ethical handling of farmer data and regulation.
-This course will also examine the function of “black boxes” in AI tools, why and how they function, and possible ways to hold these tools accountable to all stakeholder groups.
+This course will also examine “black boxes” in AI tools, why and how they function, and possible ways to hold these tools accountable to all stakeholder groups.

-- Advanced Analytics to Agriculture, Food and Life Sciences Data (BAE 542) – taught by Dani Jones.
-This course will introduce students to the rapidly growing field of data science and the applications of predictive modeling techniques in large-scale data in Ag, Food, and Life Sciences.
+- Advanced Analytics to Agriculture, Food and Life Sciences Data (BAE 542, 3 hr) – Taught by Dr. Dani Jones, this course will introduce students to the rapidly growing field of data science and the applications of predictive modeling techniques for large-scale data in ag, food, and life sciences.
 It will equip students with techniques to access, explore, validate, prepare, manipulate, analyze and report on data.

 Potential Capstone Projects

-Below are example capstone projects crafted by GRAD Aid for Ag MRE faculty teams focused on abiotic and biotic plant stressors that represent key challenges in the future of ag.
-The overall goal of the capstone projects is to provide a training platform where students can master an assortment of skills needed for various aspects of stress mitigation in plants and where AI-based tools can provide an advantage over traditional modeling or statistical approaches.
+Below are example capstone projects crafted by GRAD-AID for Ag faculty teams focused on abiotic and biotic plant stressors that represent key challenges in the future of ag.
+The overall goal of the capstone project is to provide a training platform where students can master an assortment of skills needed for various aspects of stress mitigation in plants and where AI-based tools can provide an advantage over traditional modeling or statistical approaches.
 Actual projects will be developed in collaboration with student trainees and evolve during the traineeships to ensure they are involved in the full project life cycle.

 Examples: